-Have you heard of Japan Rail Pass?
-If you travel to any area more than 3 days, I suggest you check out and buy railway pass.
-It’s really convenient and you can use trains as much as you want.
-You’ll just need to take a good care of your pass, showing it every time you pass the gate and on the train, then you’re fine.
+It’s convenient, and you can use trains as much as you want.
+Please note that you’ll need to keep your Pass all the time and show it when you pass the gate and on the train, then you’re fine.

 You can even use shinkansen in Northern Kyushu if you buy a Northern Kyushu pass.
 In Kyushu, there are many beautiful places to visit such as Yufuin – a beautiful lookalike fairytale town, or Beppu – a lovely hot spring town.

 2. Traveling in Japan at the off-peak time

 The first rule is to avoid visiting Japan at peak time.

 So, when is the best time to visit Japan?